stuebersystems/doc.ezcastpro.en/docs/index.md

 EZCast Pro is a wireless presentation system primarily designed for classrooms and meeting rooms for casting screen content to a display or projector.

-EZCast Pro II series is available in two models:
+The EZCast Pro II series is available in two models:

 <div class="md-showcase">
 	<img src="assets/img/stick2.png" alt="Image: EZCast Pro Dongle II">